Activist fund Bluebell calls on Vivendi to sweeten Universal spin-off

 In a letter to Vivendi Chief Executive Arnaud de Puyfontaine, Bluebell Capital Partners, which did not disclose the size of its Vivendi stake, called on Vivendi to add a cash dividend of 3 billion euros to the deal.

-Bluebell, which rose to prominence with a campaign earlier this year to oust the boss of French yoghurt maker Danone, said the distribution-in-kind structure penalised investors, according to the letter seen by Reuters.
+Bluebell, which rose to prominence with a campaign earlier this year to oust the boss of French yoghurt maker Danone (DANO.PA), said the distribution-in-kind structure penalised investors, according to the letter seen by Reuters.

 "We view the particular structure proposed to (the annual shareholder meeting) as highly tax inefficient and respectfully question the steps already undertaken which in practice prevent more tax effective solutions," partners Marco Taricco and Giuseppe Bivona wrote in the letter, dated May 21.